OpenClaw + Pipelock Deployment Guide#

 └─────────────────────────────────────────────────────────┘

-The agent has secrets but no direct network access.
+In an enforced deployment, the agent has secrets but no direct network access.
 Pipelock has no agent secrets but full network access.
-Deployment (Docker networking, K8s NetworkPolicy) enforces this boundary.
+Deployment controls such as Docker networking, host containment, firewall rules, or K8s NetworkPolicy enforce this boundary.
 This capability separation prevents a compromised agent from exfiltrating secrets directly.

 Two Protection Layers#